sai12saranya/To-Do-List/README.md

 - Database: SQLite (not implemented yet)

  How to Run
-1. Clone the repository: `git clone https://github.com/your-username/todo-list-app.git`
-2. Open the project in Android Studio.
+1. Open the project in Android Studio.
-3. Run the app on an Android emulator or a physical device.
+2. Run the app on an Android emulator or a physical device.

  License
 This project is licensed under the [MIT License](LICENSE).